arikast/springsandwich/README.md

 - How is this different from a servlet filter?
     This has two main advantages over servlet filters.
-    1. it can be directly applied via annotations
+    1. it can be directly applied via annotations, and is thus type-safe and will survive refactorings
     2. your interceptors have full access to the spring context.
 For instance, it is difficult to write a standard servlet filter that uses your daos to lookup a user because typically your daos require the spring context, which won't be accessible from a servlet filter.
 But in SpringSandwich, you have full access -- write your regular code like anywhere else.